hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 # Challenge overviw paper for AVSD@DSTC7 Challenge for NLG

-AVSD@DSTC7 Challenge overview paper: Please cite this paper, if you will the challenge setup for AVSD@DSTC7.
+AVSD@DSTC7 Challenge overview paper: Please cite this paper, if you will use the challenge setup for AVSD@DSTC7.

 http://workshop.colips.org/dstc7/papers/DSTC7_Task_3_overview_paper.pdf